-This section defines a set of application program interfaces (APIs) that may be provided by AXIe system modules to access various FRU information.
-If provided, these API's are provided as additional functions of the PXI-6 defined system module driver.
+RULE 4.2: < Provisional addition to AXIe-2.0 Revision 1.1 > This section defines a set of application program interfaces (APIs) that shall be provided by AXIe system modules to access various FRU information.
+These API's are provided as additional functions of the PXI-6 defined system module driver.